 Unique Rules For Keepers

-- Goalkeepers can throw the ball or kick it as long as they are within their penalty area upon release.
+• Goalkeepers can throw or kick the ball as long as they are within their penalty area upon release.

-- The goalkeeper cannot use their hands if a teammate kicks the soccer ball back.
+• The goalie in soccer cannot use their hands if a teammate kicks the ball back.
 Throw-ins also fall under this rule.

-- The goalkeeper cannot pick up the ball from the ground again once the ball is in play on the ground.
+• The GK cannot pick up the ball from the ground again once the ball is in play on the ground.

-- The goalkeeper must stand on the goal line until the penalty kick is taken.
+• The soccer goalkeeper must stand on the goal line until the penalty kick is taken.

 You may have never heard about most of the goalies on this top 7 list.
 So make sure you check them out.